LINKEDIN (opens in a new window)

 Projects and grants

-Emeritus Professor Bensoussan's research has been supported by numerous external funding agencies including federal and state governments, NHMRC, local and international industry, and professional associations.
+Emeritus Professor Bensoussan's research has been supported by numerous external funding agencies including federal and state governments, NHMRC, local and international sources such as US NCCAM and UK NHS, industry, and professional associations.

 See a list of past and current projects.(opens in a new window)

 - 2001 PhD, The University of Sydney, Australia

 - 1992 MSc by research, University of Technology, Sydney, Australia